nestybox/sysbox-flatcar-preview/README.md

 Please refer the [Sysbox Quickstart Guide](https://github.com/nestybox/sysbox/tree/master/docs/quickstart) and [Nestybox blog site](https://blog.nestybox.com/) for may more usage examples.

+**NOTE:** If you exclude the `--runtime=sysbox-runc` flag, Docker will launch containers with it's default runtime (aka runc).
+You can have regular Docker containers live side-by-side and communicate with Docker + Sysbox containers without problem.

 ### Installing Sysbox on Flatcar Kubernetes Nodes

 Though Sysbox supports [installation on K8s nodes](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/install-k8s.md), this is not yet supported on K8s nodes using Flatcar.

 If you are interested in running Sysbox on Flatcar K8s nodes, please [contact us](#contact) and let us know.

+## Sysbox Components

+The [config.yaml](config/config.yaml) performs the following configurations on a Flatcar host:

+* Places the Sysbox binaries in a directory called `/opt/bin/sysbox`.
+The binaries include:

+  - sysbox-mgr, sysbox-runc, sysbox-fs, the `shiftfs` module, and `fusermount`.

+* Loads the `shiftfs` module into the kernel.

+  - This module is present in Ubuntu kernels, but typically not present on other distros.
+It brings multiple functional benefits, such as giving Sysbox the ability to isolate containers with the Linux user-namespace without changes in Docker's configuration.
+More on shiftfs [here](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/design.md#ubuntu-shiftfs-module).

+* Configures some kernel sysctl parameters (the config.yaml has the details).

+* Installs and starts the Sysbox systemd units.

+* Configures Docker to learn about Sysbox and restarts Docker.

+The result is that the host is fully configured to run Docker containers with Sysbox.

 ## Contact